-Submission Checklist Place a check mark on the line for each item submitted l.
+Submission Checklist Place a check mark on the line for each item subm nitted.
 Please keep a copy for your records.
-Ensure all items in Attachment A, Respon nse Format, are completed The RFP and General Terms and Conditi examples and other information have be ons and Special Terms and Conditions and en read and understood.
-All information is typed, using the identi fied font and spacing.
-One (1) original signed paper version of officer or employee having authority to le 2) One (1) flash drive with PDF files labe Contractor Name - Project Title - Requir Contractor Name - Project Title - Budget Contractor Name - Project Title - Project ed Documents and Budget Narrative Required forms are included in Required Documents file.
-Checklist is completed and signed. information may be grounds for reject Failure to sign this checklist and provide all ion.
-RESPONSE RECEIVED IN AN UNORGANIZED FOBE GROUNDS FOR REJECTION.
-ORMAT WILL NOT BE REVIEWED AND WILL Signature Date Print Name and Title
+Ensure all items in Attachment A, R desponse Format, are completed The RFP and General Terms and Co examples and other information hav onditions and Special Terms and Conditions and we been read and understood.
+All information is typed, using the i dentified font and spacing.
+One (1) original signed paper versi officer or employee having authorit ion of the response.
+The response is signed by an y to legally bind Contractor.
+2) One (1) flash drive with PDF files Contractor Name - Project Title - Ro Contractor Name - Project Title - Bo Contractor Name - Project Title - Pr equired Documents udget and Budget Narrative Required forms are included in Req uired Documents file.
+Checklist is completed and signe information may be grounds for i ed.
+Failure to sign this checklist and provide al rejection.
+RESPONSE RECEIVED IN AN UNORGANIZE BE GROUNDS FOR REJECTION.
+D FORMAT WILL NOT BE REVIEWED AND WILL Signature Date Print Name and Title